mwarman/nest-playground/README.md

 - NestJS - the foundation
 - TypeScript

+## Experiment - Caching (Basic)

+The goal of this experiment is to implement caching for API requests.
+This experiment utilizes the in-memory cache.

+The following dependencies are required for this experiment:

+- `cache-manager`

+The `CacheModule` is registered within the `AppModule` imports.
+Default configuration is applied during registration.
+The `CacheModule` is registered as a _global_ module.
+Therefore, it is not necessary to explicitly include it in the _imports_ of the `TodosModule`.

+The `TodosController` provides an example of instrumenting a CRUD REST API for caching.
+The `CacheInterceptor` decorates the controller class.
+This interceptor automatically caches the responses for all `@Get` methods.
+The cache key is the route path.

+The `CacheInterceptor` does not automatically delete cache keys when data is changed in `@Post`, `@Put`, `@Patch`, or `@Delete` methods.
+The `clearCache` function demonstrates one way of programmatically deleting certain cache keys when data is updated.
+This method could be moved to a dedicated Provider for reusability.

 ## Repository

 The base NestJS application template source code is located on the `main` branch.
 It remains largely untouched from initial project generation using the Nest CLI.